-In any situation that you suspect underlying psychosocial problems you can ask indirectly or directly about domestic violence.
+In any situation that you suspect underlying psychosocial problems, you can ask about domestic violence indirectly or directly.
 If you have concerns that your client is experiencing domestic violence, you should ask to speak with them alone, separate from their partner or any other family members.
-It is important to understand that very often the victim blames herself/himself or tries to protect the perpetrator.
-At the beginning of a situation that makes you suspicious, you can always ask broad questions about whether your client’s relationships are affecting their health and wellbeing.
-Listen to them non-judgmental and validate them.
+It is important to understand that the victim very often blames herself/himself or tries to protect the perpetrator.
+If a situation makes you suspicious, you can always ask broad questions about whether your client’s relationships are affecting their health and wellbeing.
+Listen to them non-judgmentally and back them up.

 - ‘How are things at home?’

-- ‘How are you and your partner (or other family members) getting on?’
+- ‘How are you and your partner (or other family members) getting along?’

 - ‘How do you argue when you are at home?’/’Can you disagree with your partner?’

-- ‘Is anything else happening which might be affecting your health?’
+- ‘Is there anything else happening which might be affecting your health?’

-It is important to realize that some victims who have been abused want to be asked about domestic violence, give hints and are more likely to disclose if they are being asked in a safe environment.
+It is important to realise that some victims, who have been abused, want to be asked about domestic violence.
+They give hints and are more likely to disclose if they are being asked in a safe environment.
 If appropriate, you can ask direct questions about any violence.

 - ‘Are you afraid when you are at home?’/‘Are there ever times when you are frightened of your partner (or other family members)?’